-A listed building is a building that has been placed on the Statutory List of Buildings of Special Architectural or Historic Interest by English Heritage.
+A listed building is a building that has been placed on the Statutory List of Buildings of Special Architectural or Historic Interest by Historic England.
 There are three grades of listing -

 - Grade I buildings are of exceptional interest, and often internationally important; only 2.5% of listed buildings are Grade I